Chunkys0up7/AttemptTwoPractioner/docs/frontend_phase2_plan.md

   - [ ] Add more rules or UI for MCP-specific errors/warnings
 - [ ] **Add code snippet/template library management UI**
   - [ ] Allow users to create, edit, and manage their own snippets/templates
+- [x] Documentation and accessibility for snippet/template insertion and multi-language support are complete.

 ### D. Validation
 - [ ] **Improve UI for displaying workflow validation results**